 Cherries are synonymous with Door County.
 As you travel up and down and across the Door Peninsula you will be hard pressed not to pass a cherry tree orchard.
 In late July and early August cherries are ripe and ready to be harvested.
 Cherry tree branches are dotted red with ripe fruit and even look a little like Christmas tree’s decorated with bright, little ruby red ornaments.

 In August of 2014, my family and I stopped in for lunch at the Cornerstone Pub in Baileys Harbor and started talking to our server.
 We learned that working at the Cornerstone was his part time job and he was a local farmer, and his wife was a dairy farmer.
 As we talked he shared a few stories about the different produce he was growing, he leaned in a little closer as to tell us a secret, there was a wonderful baker in the area that made the best cherry pies and the pub had one fresh baked pie left, did we want it?
-We bought the pie, stopped by the YumYum Tree for a couple scoops of vanilla ice cream to go, and brought the pie and the ice cream back to the condo for later.
+We bought the pie, stopped and got some vanilla ice cream, and brought the pie and the ice cream back to the condo for later.
 The pie was wonderful and we enjoyed a piece after sunset for the next three days.

 Fast forward to 2015, this is where it gets interesting.
 We decided to head to the Falcon Orchard on Route 42 between Sisters Bay and Ellison Bay to go cherry picking.
 In 2014 we picked about 10 pounds of cherries, for about eight dollars, but we were later in the season this year and the picking was done.
 We decided to head north about a quarter mile on 42 to Seaquist Orchard.
 After playing in the rope maze, we went inside to the baking department and started reminiscing about the cherry pie we bought at the Cornerstone pub the year before.
 We decided not to buy a pie at Seaquist, but to head back to the pub and see if we could get a cherry pie there.